The 5 phases of project management

 The Greenworking success story

-Phase 4: Project follow-up
+Phase 4: Project monitoring

 Download the Stafiz e-book

-Phase 5: Project closure
+Phase 5: Project Close-Out

-After successful completion of the project, communicate the results to the stakeholders and hand over the project to them.
+After the successful completion of the project, communicate the results to the stakeholders and hand over the project to them.

 Analyze team performance